 - A number of subjects include a requirement for project work for internal or external assessment.
-These include Visual Arts, Drama, Dance, Community and Family Studies, Industrial Technology and Society and Culture.
+These include Visual Arts, Drama, Community and Family Studies, Industrial Technology and Society and Culture.
 These can be very time consuming and require good time management skills, particularly when completing more than one project.
 Projects developed for assessment in one course may not be used in full or part for another course. - Students studying Industrial Technology (Metals and Engineering Industries) cannot study courses relating to Metal and Engineering Industry framework. - Students studying Industrial Technology (Automotive) cannot study TAFE delivered Automotive courses. - There is only one History extension course.
-It is studied with either Ancient or Modern History, but not both. - You may not include any more than 6 units of the following Science courses: Biology, Chemistry, Earth & Environmental Science, Physics and Investigating Science in meeting the 12 Preliminary or 10 HSC units.
-The course Investigating Science may NOT be taken as a Preliminary course with any of the other Science courses. - ≤ You must study Music course 2 if you wish to study extension Music.
+It is studied with either Ancient or Modern History, but not both. - ■ You must study Music course 2 if you wish to study extension Music.